 Mr. Kennedy then asked Ms. Hasara, chair of the Academic and Student Affairs Committee, to provide a report.
 Ms. Hasara stated that she serves on the committee with Mr. Estrada, Ms. Holmes, Dr. Koritz, Mr. Oliver, Ms. Ehrenberg, Mr. Thomas, and Mr. Tienken.
-She stated that the committee met the previous day at 3:00 p.m., and they received a presentation from Dr. Pierre, vice president for academic affairs, on the program approval process.
+She stated that the committee met the previous day at 3:00 p.m., and they received a presentation from Dr. Pierre on the program approval process.
 She said they discussed items on today's agenda that are within the purview of the committee and listed those items.
-She stated Dr. Lon Kaufman, vice chancellor for academic affairs and provost, Chicago, provided a presentation on diversity and the STEM (Science, Technology, Engineering, and Math), health, and new social justice pipeline, noting that this was the second part of a presentation that was given on this topic earlier this year.
+She stated Dr. Lon Kaufman, vice chancellor for academic affairs and provost, Chicago, provided a presentation on diversity and the STEM (science, technology, engineering, and math), health, and new social justice pipeline, noting that this was the second part of a presentation that was given on this topic earlier this year.
 She stated that Dr. Kaufman also provided a presentation on the UIC Student Success Plan.